Configure and pay for parallel jobs

 How much do parallel jobs cost?

 We provide a free tier of service by default in every organization for both hosted and self-hosted parallel jobs.
-Parallel jobs are purchased at the organization level, and they are shared by all projects in an organization.
+Parallel jobs are purchased at the organization level, and they're shared by all projects in an organization.

 For Microsoft-hosted parallel jobs, you can get up to 10 free Microsoft-hosted parallel jobs that can run for up to 360 minutes (6 hours) each time for public projects.
-When you create a new Azure DevOps organization, you are not given this free grant by default.
+When you create a new Azure DevOps organization, you aren't given this free grant by default.

 To request the free grant for public or private projects, submit a request.